Cassandra Brooks

 The Brooks lab is a diverse community of engaged interdisciplinary scholars who work towards environmental conservation solutions.
-Our work cross-cuts the natural and social sciences and includes the realms of Antarctic krill modeling, climate finance, and marine conservation (including protected areas) from local to global scale.
+Our work cross-cuts the natural and social sciences and includes the realms of Antarctic krill modeling, fish ecology, seabirds, climate change, blue carbon, and marine conservation (including protected areas) from local to global scale.

 CURRENT POSTDOCTORAL SCHOLARS